BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/timely-differential-benches/README.md

 ## Data Files

-- `reachability_edges.txt` - Edge data for reachability benchmark
+- `reachability_edges.txt` - Edge data for reachability benchmark (532KB)
-- `reachability_reachable.txt` - Expected reachable nodes for verification
+- `reachability_reachable.txt` - Expected reachable nodes for verification (38KB)

+## Results

+Benchmark results are saved to `target/criterion/` and can be viewed in detail by opening `target/criterion/report/index.html` in a web browser.

 ## Cross-Repository Comparison

-To compare performance between this repository and the main repository, use the comparison script in the parent directory:
+To compare performance between all implementations, use the comparison script in the parent directory:

 ```bash
 cd ..